-Dr. Kapanjie, who joined Fox’s Statistics Department in 2003, is committed to teaching beyond the physical classroom.
-He is known for using cutting-edge teaching technologies, and was an early adopter of Class Capture, Wireless Tablet Annotation, Pearson’s MyLabs, and he was the first to use WebEx web conferencing tools to teach synchronous online classes.
+Darin is committed to teaching beyond the physical classroom.
+He is known for using cutting-edge teaching technologies, and was an early adopter of Class Capture, Wireless Tablet Annotation, and Pearson’s MyLabs; he was the first to use WebEx web conferencing tools to teach synchronous online classes at Temple.

 - 40 Under 40, Philadelphia Business Journal — 2013